NextGen-Coders-Academy/website-1.0/README.md

 ```

 3. Setup the PostgreSQL database:
    a.
 Create a new PostgreSQL database for the application.
-For example:
+For example, if you want to create a database called `testdb`, go to the terminal and run:
 ```
-createdb ngca
+createdb testdb
 ```
 or
 ```
 psql
-CREATE DATABASE ngca;
+CREATE DATABASE testdb;
 \q
 ```
    b.
 Create a `.env` then add the following environment varibles with your PostgreSQL credentials and your port for running the application: